Graced Through the Years

 Today (as of January 2014) there are about 135 Sisters of St. Joseph serving in 10 of the United States and in Brazil.

-If you’d like to help support any of the sisters’ ministries, you can make a donation through a secure server with PayPal, simply by clicking on the Donate button:
+If you’d like to help support any of the sisters’ ministries, you can make a donation through a secure server, simply by clicking on the Donate button:

 For a different kind of story about the history of the Sisters of St. Joseph, here’s a personal reflection from Father Jim Hoover: A priest remembers the sisters who taught him